Preparation of Horizon Scripts

 When running a Horizon script on these machines the script will look for the PSCredential object in the %PROGRAMDATA%\ControlUp\ScriptSupport folder and use it to authenticate to the Horizon Connection Server.

-Note: If the account password stored in the PSCredential object is changed, you must run the ‘Create credentials for Horizon View scripts' script again as the password in the object is no longer valid.
-This is another example of why it’s recommended to have a service account with a complex password that never changes.
+If the account password stored in the PSCredential object is changed, you must run the ‘Create…’ script again as the password in the object is no longer valid.
+This is another example why it’s recommended to have a service account with a very complicated password that never changes.

-If you have any questions, do not hesitate to reach out to our support team at email@example.com
+As always, if you have any questions, please do not hesitate to reach out to our support team at support@ControlUp.com